Merv-Local + TestNG guide

 Introduction

-TestNG is a popular Java test framework for suites and parallel runs.
-Merv-Local integrates via MervTestNGHandler as a TestNG listener and writes reports under merv.report.folder.
+TestNG is a popular Java test framework for suites, data providers, and parallel runs.
+Merv-Local integrates via MervTestNGHandler and writes the same live HTML dashboard, JSON contract, and KPI index as Cucumber and JUnit 5 — under merv.report.folder.

 - How to add

-merv.propertiesfor local mode - How to register the TestNG listener in
+merv.propertiesfor local mode (including parallel) - How to register

 Add dependency